dracula-pro-issue-tracker/dracula-pro/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help the maintainer fix and improve
 title: ''
 labels: bug
 ---

 **Describe the bug**

+- A screenshot of an issue.
-A clear and concise description of what the bug is.
+- A clear and concise description of what the bug is.

 **To Reproduce**
 Steps to reproduce the behavior: